Mook-as/stackato-doc/admin/server/logging.rst

   $ kato config set cloud_controller max_user_drains 250

-Another setting, ``read_limit``, defines the maximum number of bytes (in MB) to read from the end of any given application log file (default 16MB).
-This is done to prevent performance problems when extremely large log file drain sources are present when apptail (or the node) is restarted.
+Another setting, ``read_limit``, defines the maximum number of bytes to read from the end of application log files (default 16MB).
+This is done to prevent performance problems during restart of the ``apptail`` process (or nodes running the process) if the log file sources have grown extremely large.

 When this limit is reached, a warning such as the following will appear in both the Cloud Events stream and the application's log stream::

   WARN -- [logspam] Skipping much of a large log file (stderr); size (26122040 bytes) > read_limit (15728640 bytes)

 To change the system limit to 100MB (for example)::